 Jon Levin (of Dokken), Brilliant Rockstars & Non-traditional Students

 It’s no secret that many musicians opt to forego high school and college in lieu of pursuing a career in music.
 I happen to think this is fabulous because I feel that the world is a giant classroom, and what better way to learn about people and life than to travel the world?
-Had I been given the opportunity to expand my creative skills while traveling the globe instead of attending college right after high school, I would have jumped at the chance, but alas, that was not the path I was meant to travel.

 Recent Posts